 Rim size (diameter).
 We offer several rim sizes depending on the type of sound desired:

 8″ — Available for soprano / tenor ukes and banjo mandolin

-10” – Available for the J 100, J 200, or baritone uke only.
+10” – Available for custom orders or baritone uke only.
 Slightly quieter but balanced tone, well-suited for small ‘travel’ banjos.

 11” – The industry standard, best all-around range of sonic possibilities from “warm” to “sparkly”

 12” – Deeper “plunkier” tone with more pronounced lows and midrange.

 Rim construction.
 Traditionally, there are two types of banjo rim construction: laminated and block construction.
 In laminated construction, long pieces of wood are bent around a form and glued together until the needed thickness is achieved.
 The general consensus is the fewer pieces of wood used, the less glue is needed, and therefore the better the sound.
-Both our J 200 and Bramble models use 2-ply (two pieces of wood = 1 vertical glue seam) laminated rims that are 9/16” thick.
+Our Jubilo, J 200 and Bramble models use 3-ply (three pieces of wood = two vertical glue seams) laminated rims that are 9/16” thick.
 Our Vintage Line, Bungalow and Bella Rosa models utilize block rim construction, which is made up of staggered segments that are stacked like a brick wall.
 This results in no vertical glue seams in the wall of the rim.
-Our J 50, J 100 and Brainjo are constructed of 10-ply laminated maple ‘thin’ drumshell rims that are very strong yet inexpensive.
+The Brainjo is constructed of a 10-ply laminated maple ‘thin’ drumshell rim that is very strong yet inexpensive.

 Tone rings.
 There are several types of tone rings that are common in the open-back industry that were developed in different eras throughout the history of the banjo.
 Each tone ring offers a specific type of tone or voice.
 For sound samples of our tone ring options please visit our Media page.